Something To Look Forward To

 By 2006, I was out of grad school and in a corporate job, making decent money for the first time in my life.
 I watched the Italy game with Jake, again at his house because I still didn’t have cable.
 I remember yelling for Eddie Johnson to get subbed in because I was sure he could break the tie.
 For the Ghana game, I took a long lunch at a place called Rocky Run.
 But, in the end, Claudio Reyna turned the ball over, Ghana got an easy goal, and then the World Cup was over, again.
 I left Rocky Run in a bad mood and after that I went back to work for another couple of years.

 But, this last time, something stuck.
 I was spending a lot of time sitting at a computer, and suddenly there was always something to read, three or four or twenty stories a day.
-I read everything I could find in The New York Times, The Washington Post, in Sports Illustrated, every preview and game story the Associated Press put out.
+I read everything I could find in The New York Times (I was a big fan of the New York Cosmos), The Washington Post, in Sports Illustrated, every preview and game story the Associated Press put out.
 I grew to like certain players more than others.
 I was slipping, I can see now, into a mild fanaticism, a devotion, a kind of half-religion, a fragile faith in a single soccer team, a reason to watch, to hope, to care.
 Perhaps the intensity with which soccer grabbed me says something about the job I had, the one with all that computer time.

 I was learning quickly now, making up for all that time not caring.
 Soon, it was hard to remember the time when I didn’t care so much.
 I could see the wide-angle picture: that, in the grand scheme, the U.S. was getting better but that we were still way behind.
 I began to see that we were still mostly just messing around with soccer, playing with it.
 The Brazilians, the English, the Germans, even the people from Ghana, they breathed the stuff.
 Soccer was no hobby for them.
 They didn’t care about basketball, or first downs.
 The kids there, when they went outside, they played soccer.
 We liked to win.
 They needed it.